J Idioms

 jump the gun

-He jumped the gun and started selling the tickets before he should have.
+The man jumped the gun and began selling the tickets before he should have.

 jump the track

-- jump off the rails, change suddenly from one thing to another
+- to jump off the rails (usually used for a train), to change suddenly from one thing to another

 The train jumped the track near the edge of the town.

-He is always ready to jump through a hoop for his boss so he is not very popular with the other employees.
+The man is always ready to jump through a hoop for his boss.

 jump to conclusions

-- make a quick conclusion without thinking about it
+- to make a quick conclusion about something without thinking about it

-"Please don`t jump to conclusions over who broke the computer."
+"Please don`t jump to conclusions about who broke the computer."

 jumping-off place/point

-- the starting place of a long trip, start of something
+- the starting place of a long trip, the start of something

-We gathered early in the morning at the jumping-off place for our hike to the mountains.
+We gathered early in the morning at the jumping-off place for our hike in the mountains.

-For myself, the jury is still out on whether or not it will be a good idea to look for a new job.
+For myself, the jury is still out on whether or not I should look for a new job.

 just about